prb27/CSC207-Convention-Project/phase2/src/readme.txt

                       landing menu.
                 According to the user account type, the appropriate menu of options would then be shown.
             2) Events SearchEngine Process:
+                Allows the user to search all events from the program by providing the desired speaker name, duration, start time, or keyword to be found in the subject line, and supports combinations of these parameters
             3) Account Menu Process:
                 There are 4 types of menus that can be displayed based on each type of user.